frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/purchase-receipt.md

 * [Purchase Order](/docs/user/manual/en/buying/purchase-order)

+> Note: From version-13 onwards we have introduced immutable ledger which changes the rules for cancellation of stock entries and posting backdated stock transactions in ERPNext.
+[Learn more here](/docs/user/manual/en/accounts/articles/immutable-ledger-in-erpnext).

 ## 2. How to create a Purchase Receipt
 A Purchase Receipt is usually created from a [Purchase Order](/docs/user/manual/en/buying/purchase-order).
 In the Purchase Order, click on Create > Purchase Receipt.